 In addition to SNAP, seniors could be eligible for additional federal programs depending on their income, health status, age, and whether the program is available in their area.

-- Senior SNAP ParticipationOnly an estimated 45 percent of eligible seniors participate in SNAP.
-This compares to 88 percent of non-elderly adults.
+- Closing the Senior SNAP GapOnly an estimated 48 percent of eligible seniors participate in SNAP.
+This compares to 86 percent of non-elderly adults in FY 2017.
 Why?

 - Misinformation about the program